-My first “intrusive memories,” as I called them (I hadn’t thought of them as flashbacks; I didn’t even know that word back then), were during the Decade of the Brain, when the National Institute of Mental Health in the United States prioritized genetic models of mental disorders, and pharmaceutical companies seemed to roll out a new medication almost as often as the Diagnostic and Statistical Manual added a new mental disorder.
-Back then, I was a patient suffering from a genetic-based disorder, or so my psychiatrist presumed.
+My first intrusive memories were during the 1990s, which the National Institute of Mental Health designated as the Decade of the Brain, initiating an aggressive advocacy of genetic models of mental disorders.
+Pharmaceutical companies began to roll out new medications almost as often as the Diagnostic and Statistical Manual added new mental disorders.
+Back then, I was a patient suffering from a genetic-based disease, or so my psychiatrist presumed.
 No one ever asked what happened to cause my distress and sadness, and I felt too ashamed and afraid to say.

 Fortunately, working through a traumatic past does not necessarily require recalling memories.
-In future weeks, I’ll share ways of recovering from trauma that do not focus on memories of what happened.
-This week, I am concerned for those of you who frequently feel overwhelmed, or alternatively shut down, in response to reminders of your traumatic past.
-For some of you, much like I was, just thinking about recovering from sexual abuse can be triggering.
+In future posts, I share ways of recovering from trauma that do not focus on memories of what happened.
+In this post, I am concerned for those of you who frequently feel overwhelmed, or alternatively shut down, in response to reminders of your traumatic past.
+For some of you, much like me, just thinking about recovering from sexual abuse can be triggering.
 I don’t want to trigger you.
 On the contrary, I want to convince you that not only is recovery possible, the process should involve feeling good (at least some of the time).
-So I encourage you from the very beginning of this Year of Recovery to work on developing skills that keep you grounded in the present moment, as well as ways to take care of yourself whenever you feel overwhelmed or shut down.
+So I encourage you from the very beginning of your recovery to work on developing skills that keep you grounded in the present moment, as well as ways to take care of yourself whenever you feel overwhelmed or shut down.

-Those of you who signed up at my Laura K Kerr website should have received my short guide, Live Within Your Window of Tolerance.
-If you do not have a copy, you can download it here.
-In this guide, I provide an introduction to the idea of living within your window of tolerance, or WOT, as a way to think about feeling good and to conceptualize feeling either overwhelmed or shutdown in response to traumatic reminders.
+Please download a copy of my free guide, Live Within Your Window of Tolerance.
+In this guide, I provide an introduction to the idea of living within your window of tolerance (WOT) as a way to think about feeling good, as well as how to conceptualize feeling either overwhelmed or shutdown in response to traumatic reminders.
 This short guide includes an explanation of the ideas behind WOT, a diagram of WOT, and exercises to get you back in the window of tolerance.

 The best way to get value from this guide is to: